Planning Application Requirements

 This essentially sets out the following national requirements for applications as follows:

-Four copies of each document needs to be submitted if in paper format (one original and three copies).
+Four copies of each document need to be submitted if in paper format (one original and three copies).

-In addition to these national criterion, there are also local requirements for validation which are covered below.
+In addition to this national criterion, there are also local requirements for validation which are covered below.

 The location plan